 Bangers & Mash is just a British and Irish slang term for sausages and mashed potatoes.
 Some say that they call sausages “bangers” because back in World War II, due to meat shortages, they were made with a high water content which made them “pop” or “bang” like a gun in the pan.
 I had never heard of “Bangers & Mash” until my husband and I went to England in 2007 to visit a friend.
 We were in a pub when we first saw it on the menu and had to ask what it was.
 It instantly became (and still is) one of my hubby’s favorite meals.
-I think he would eat Bangers & Mash every week if it were on the table.

 What’s the best way to mash potatoes?

 I personally prefer my hand mixer over my stand mixer.
 It creates a fluffier texture.
 Plus I like to keep the potatoes in the warm pan so they don’t cool off too quick.
 Hand mashing is good too.

 Can I serve Bangers & Mash without Onion Gravy?

 Uh… not if Pepé and I have any say in the matter.
 I think my hubby would divorce me if I didn’t make this Onion Gravy to go with his mashed potatoes.
 Ok, maybe not always, but with this dish… it just adds another drool factor and it’s easy.

 How can you cut onions without the tears?